Machine learning system mapping peatland erosion features from aerial imagery for restoration planning

 A subsequent UK Space Agency grant expanded these capabilities to forestry, developing digital MRV solutions for Woodland Carbon Code projects across the UK.
 This demonstrated the broader applicability of our approach beyond peatlands to nature capital as a whole.

-This work culminated in the launch of Calterra—a joint venture between New Gradient and Caledonian Climate Partners.
-Calterra is a comprehensive digital monitoring, reporting, and verification platform serving peatlands, woodlands, and broader nature capital projects.
+This work culminated in the launch of Calterra, a joint venture between New Gradient and Caledonian Climate Partners.
+Calterra is a comprehensive digital monitoring, reporting, and verification platform that reduces manual mapping effort by 90% and enables 5x more frequent carbon verification cycles.

 The platform equips developers with integrated tools for restoration acceleration: automated erosion mapping, AI-powered restoration planning, continuous carbon tracking, and end-to-end project management.
-By replacing manual processes with intelligent automation, our approach enables annual verification cycles rather than the traditional 5–10 year intervals.
+By replacing manual processes with intelligent automation, annual verification cycles become feasible rather than the traditional 5-10 year intervals.

 This increased frequency delivers greater confidence to investors and landowners, providing ongoing visibility into restoration progress and carbon outcomes.
-Calterra is seeing strong early traction, with the ambition to become the standard platform for nature capital projects in the UK and beyond.
+Backed by two UK government grants (Innovate UK and UK Space Agency), Calterra is seeing strong early traction across peatland and woodland projects.

 "New Gradient's AI erosion mapping technology is a step above anything the industry has seen before and has the potential to significantly change the way the industry undertakes MRV"